-A carer's assessment is 'a chance to let your local council or trust know how your caring responsibilities affect you physically and emotionally.
-They will use the assessment to find out what support you need, whether you're willing or able to carry on caring, what you want to achieve in your daily life and whether you qualify for help.
-If you are a young carer and looking after someone on a regular basis, there is support and help available to help you cope.
-If you're helping to look after someone - for example, you're cleaning regularly, helping them move around indoors or outdoors, or supporting them with their personal needs - you have certain legal rights to help you get some extra support (introduced in the Children Act 1989 and the Children and Families Act 2014)'.
+A Carers assessment is 'a chance to let your local council or trust know how your caring responsibilities affect you physically and emotionally.
+They will use the assessment to find out what support you need, whether you're willing or able to carry on caring, what you want to achieve in your daily life and whether you qualify for help Carers UK; Having a carer's assessment).